Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 **Multidimensional variants**

 Multidimensional variants are variant sets containing more than one variant option as defining attribute, for example size and color for clothes.
-The *BigCommerce* API allows creating variants by using variant options (defining attributes) and values (changeable attributes).
-However, when creating an offer, the API allows the creation of more variants than those possible with *Actindo's* pre-defined options and values.
+The *BigCommerce* API allows creating variants by using variant options (defining attributes) and values (concrete characteristics of options).
+However, when creating an offer, the *BigCommerce* storefront will display more variants than those possible with *Actindo's* pre-defined options and values.
 As a result, your customers would be able to select and order offers in the *BigCommerce* storefront that do not exist.

 For example, an offer is created by using the defining attributes *Size* and *Color*.
 By using these attributes, two variants are created &ndash; T-shirt-s-red (S, red) and t-shirt-m-green (M, green).
 The driver creates the following options and values:
 - Size (S, M),